 What Actually Helps

-If you're reading this and thinking "great, so there's no hope?"—not quite.
-Here's what actually helps reduce the toxicity impact:
+If you're reading this and thinking "great, so there's no hope?" — not quite.
+Here's what actually reduces the toxicity impact:

 The Hard Truth